Methods of How to Set Bitcoin Stop Loss Orders in Bitcoin Trading

 Stop loss = 25,000 points equal to $25

-2. Setting Stop Loss using Support and Resistance Areas
+2. Setting Stop Loss using Support and Resistance Zones

-Another way of setting stop loss orders is to use supports and resistance levels, on the BTCUSD trading charts.
+Another way of setting stop losses is to use supports and resistance zones, on the BTCUSD trading charts.

 Given that stop loss orders tend to congregate at key points, when one of these support or resistance levels is touched by the price, other orders are set off, like dominos.
-Stop loss orders tend to accumulate just above or below the resistance or support levels, respectively.
+Stoploss orders tend to accumulate just above or below the resistance or support zones, respectively.

-A resistance or a support area should act like a barrier for BTCUSD price movement, this is why they are used to set stop losses, if this barrier is broken then the BTCUSD price movement can go toward the opposite direction of the original Bitcoin price trend, but if this barriers (support and resistance levels) are not broken, then the BTCUSD price will continue moving in intended direction.
+A resistance or support level should be like a barrier for BTCUSD price movement, this is why they're used to place stop losses, if this barrier is broken then the BTCUSD price movement can move towards the opposite trend direction of original Bitcoin price trend, but if this barriers (support and resistance areas) are not broken, then the BTCUSD price will continue moving in intended direction.

 Stop Loss Setting using a Resistance Level

-Setting Stop Loss Orders below the Support Level
+Placing Stop Loss Orders below the Support Area

-A trend line can be used to set stop losses where the stop loss order is set just below the trend line in an upwards trend and above the trend line in a downward trend.
-As long as the trend line holds then a trader will be able to continue making profits while at the same time setting this stop loss order that will lock his profit once the trend line is broken.
+A trend line can be used to set stop losses where the stop loss order is set just below the trend line in an upwards trend & above the trend line in a downward trend.
+As long as the trend line holds then a btc/usd trader will be able to continue making profits while at the same time setting this stop loss order that will lock his profit once the trendline is broken.

-Example of where to set this stoploss order using trend lines in an upward trending Bitcoin market.
+Example of where to set this stoploss order using trend lines in an upward trending Bitcoin Crypto Currency market.